twsh/Sublime-Text-3-plugins/README.md

 This plugin looks for numbered examples as defined by Pandoc and creates a serachable drop-down menu.
 Selecting an example inserts that examples label at the cursor.

-# updatesections.py
+# updatewords.py

-This script looks at section references and tries to find the section referred to.
-The number of that section in the reference is then updated.
+The script looks for a words field in a YAML metadata block and replaces it with the current word count.
+A helper bash script `pandocwc.sh` is used which removes YAML and other Pandoc things before counting with `wc`.